Nonparametric two-sample hypothesis testing for low-rank random graphs of differing sizes: Abstract

 \section{Abstract}

-We propose a nonparametric two-sample test statistic for low-rank, conditionally independent edge random graphs whose edge probability matrices have negative eigenvalues and arbitrarily close eigenvalues.
+Given two networks of differing sizes, it is of interest to test whether the two networks belong to the same distribution.
+We formalize the notion of ``equality of distribution'' under the framework of the generalized random dot product graph, which considers as special cases a number of popular network models with low-rank expectations.
+We then propose a nonparametric two-sample test statistic to conduct this test, assuming only that the networks have independent edges generated from low-rank probability matrices.
 Our proposed test statistic involves using the maximum mean discrepancy applied to suitably rotated rows of a graph embedding, where the rotation is estimated using optimal transport.
-We show that our test statistic, appropriately scaled, is consistent for sufficiently dense graphs, and we study its convergence under different sparsity regimes.
-In addition, we provide empirical evidence suggesting that our novel alignment procedure can perform better than the na\"ive alignment in practice, where the na\"ive alignment assumes an eigengap.
+We show that our test statistic, appropriately scaled, is consistent for sufficiently dense graphs, and we study its convergence under different sparsity regimes, and our results are demonstrated in numerical simulations.